Ever found yourself dreaming of a quiet spot tucked away under vast skies and sprawling landscapes?

 And so it was that we found ourselves in Prince Albert, a remote town amongst the desert scrublands of the Karoo at the foot of the incredible Swartberg Mountains.

-You do not expect to find a picturesque Victorian-era town planted among the rather barren, low-growing scrubs of the Karoo desert, but there it is nonetheless.
+Prince Albert is truly an oasis in the desert that feels like a mirage, a town that feels strangely out of place.
+You do not expect to find a picturesque Victorian-era town among the barren, low-growing scrubs of the Karoo desert, but there it is nonetheless.

 Whether you are visiting Prince Albert just for a day or a week or two, it is a place that, once under its veil of serenity and calm, you’ll want to rest there a little longer.